The 2030 Agenda for Sustainable Development

 Number of countries with laws and regulations that guarantee women aged 15-49 years access to sexual and reproductive health care, information and education

-Decent work and economic growth (SDG8 target 8.6)
+Decent work and sustainable growth (SDG 8 target 8.6)

 By 2020 substantially reduce the proportion of youth not in employment, education or training